justinjm/gcp-bigquery/README.md

   * By default “use cached results” is checked
   * Caching is per user only!! (cached results are not shared)
 * Partition and Clustering
-  * **Partititoned table** Partition management is key to fully maximizing BigQuery performance and cost when querying over a specific range — it results in scanning less data per query, and pruning is determined before query start time.
-    * A partitioned table is a special table that is divided into segments, called partitions, that make it easier to manage and query your data.
-You can typically split large tables into many smaller partitions using data ingestion time or TIMESTAMP/DATE column or an INTEGER column.
-BigQuery’s decoupled storage and compute architecture leverages column-based partitioning simply to minimize the amount of data that slot workers read from disk.
+  * **Partititoned table** - A partitioned table is divided into segments, called partitions, that make it easier to manage and query your data.
+By dividing a large table into smaller partitions, you can improve query performance and control costs by reducing the number of bytes read by a query.
+You partition tables by specifying a partition column which is used to segment the table.
+[Introduction to partitioned tables](https://cloud.google.com/bigquery/docs/partitioned-tables#when_to_use_partitioning)
-  * **Clustered table** Clustering can improve the performance of certain types of queries, such as those using filter clauses and queries aggregating data.
+  * **Clustered table** Clustered tables in BigQuery are tables that have a user-defined column sort order using clustered columns.
+Clustered tables can improve query performance and reduce query costs.
+Clustering can improve the performance of certain types of queries, such as those using filter clauses and queries aggregating data.
+[Introduction to clustered tables](https://cloud.google.com/bigquery/docs/clustered-tables#when_to_use_clustering)
-    * When a table is clustered in BigQuery, the table data is automatically organized based on the contents of one or more columns in the table’s schema.
-The columns you specify are used to collocate related data.
-    * When data is written to a clustered table, BigQuery sorts the data using the values in the clustering columns.
-These values are used to organize the data into multiple blocks in BigQuery storage.
-The order of clustered columns determines the sort order of the data.
-When new data is added to a table or a specific partition, BigQuery performs automatic re-clustering in the background to restore the sort property of the table or partition.
-Auto re-clustering is completely free and autonomous for the users - That is huge as these types of operations can be costly and require downtime in other systems
     * **Note: Clustering does not provide strict cost guarantees before running the query.**
 * Creating Custom Cost Controls:
   * Manage costs by requesting a custom quota that specifies a limit on the amount of query data processed per day